daniel-seymour/quartzwebsite/content/notes/Reid Hoffman on philosophy for AI.md

 ---
-title: "Philosophers with something to say on AI"
+title: "Reid Hoffman on philosophy for AI"
 ---
 [[notes/Philosophy|Philosophy]]
 [[notes/Computer Science|Computer Science]]

-Sourced from the Conversations with Tyler Podcast episode with Reid Hoffman
+Sourced from the Conversations with Tyler Podcast episode with Reid Hoffman.
+Looking forward to exploring these more deeply as all five are unknowns to me at this point in time.

 1. Pierce
 2. Wittgenstein